learn-co-students/ruby-enumerables-hash-practice-green-grocer-lab-online-web-prework/README.md

 * Apply 20% discount if items are on clearance

 * If cart's total is over $100, apply 10% discount.
 Apply coupons first, then check total.

+### Named Parameters

+The method signature for the checkout method is `consolidate_cart(cart:[])`.
+This, along with the checkout method uses a ruby 2.0 feature called [Named Parameters](http://brainspec.com/blog/2012/10/08/keyword-arguments-ruby-2-0/).

+Named parameters give you more expressive code since you are specifying what each parameter is for.
+Another benefit is the order you pass your parameters doesn't matter!
+`checkout(cart: [], coupons: [])` is the same as `checkout(coupons: [], cart: [])`

 #Reward
 https://www.youtube.com/watch?v=-RuSCACXmXs